-This week is National Eczema Week, and actor Elle Fanning got real about the condition when she posted a series of three selfies on Instagram revealing a eczema on her eyelids with the caption: "Eczema but make it eye shadow".
+Showing off her pink eyelids, Elle Fanning called attention to her skin condition during National Eczema Week in September.
+The actor got real about the condition when she posted a series of three selfies on Instagram revealing a eczema on her eyelids with the caption: "Eczema but make it eye shadow".
 In a recent interview with Glamour magazine, Fanning mentioned how having "really bad eczema" makes her itch a lot, especially when she's stressed.
 To help soothe her skin, the star of the new Hulu series, "The Great," said she takes oatmeal baths.

 Fanning isn’t the only the celebrity with the condition.
 Catherine Zeta Jones, Kerry Washington and Adele have spoken out about having eczema.
 According to the National Eczema Association (NEA), more than 30 million people in the U.S. have the condition.